Chè Bánh Lọt Recipe

 If your cendol is lumpy, try pressing the batter through the slotted spoon or potato ricer when it’s still warm.
 The batter won’t be as pliable when it has turned cold.

-This scrumptious dessert artfully combines fragrant pandan-infused cendol with a creamy coconut milk sauce, showcasing the enchanting essence of Vietnamese cuisine.
-Che Banh Lot is not only a breeze to make at home but also offers endless possibilities for customization with various toppings and flavors.
+Chè bánh lọt artfully combines fragrant pandan-infused cendol with a creamy coconut milk sauce, showcasing the enchanting essence of Vietnamese cuisine.
+This scrumptious dessert is not only a breeze to make at home but also offers endless possibilities for customization with various toppings and flavors.

-If you find yourself enamored by today’s dessert, be sure to like and share this post with your loved ones, so they can join in on the tasty adventure.
+If you enjoy this dessert recipe, be sure to like and share this post with your loved ones, so they can join in on the tasty adventure.
 Additionally, feel free to comment below, sharing your thoughts, experiences, or feedback on this delectable Vietnamese dish.

 Vietnamese Cendol Dessert Recipe

-Vietnamese cendol dessert (Che Banh Lot) is a fantastic combination of pandan rice flour cendol and creamy coconut milk sauce.
-Recreate this dessert at home with today’s recipe!
+Chè bánh lọt is a Vietnamese cendol dessert featuring pandan rice flour cendol and creamy coconut milk sauce.
+Recreate this dessert at home with today's recipe!

 5 from 2 votes